Water, sanitation and hygiene

 In the DRC and around the world, UNICEF is working to improve access to safe drinking water supply, adequate sanitation facilities in schools and communities, and promote hygienic practices at critical times.

-Through the national program "Healthy School and Village", UNICEF aims to prevent diarrheal diseases and other waterborne diseases.
-Since 2008, 7,280,497 people and 983,212 schoolchildren have benefited from improved water, hygiene and sanitation services in 8,759 villages and 2,370 certified schools.
-Since 2018, health centers have been integrated into the program.
+Through the national program "Healthy School and Village", UNICEF aims to prevent diarrheal diseases and other waterborne diseases through the provision of improved water, hygiene and sanitation services in schools, villages and health centres.

-In the realm of emergencies, UNICEF supports the fight against cholera and Ebola by increasing access to safe drinking water, ensuring the availability of water treatment products and rehabilitating and redeveloping water points. of water.
-Emergency interventions are carried out for displaced persons and host communities.
+In the realm of emergencies, UNICEF supports the fight against cholera and Ebola by increasing access to safe drinking water, ensuring the availability of water treatment products and rehabilitating water points.

-UNICEF is also working to improve the water, sanitation and hygiene sector's enabling environment at a national level by strengthening the institutional framework (policies, legislation and mechanisms for coordination and monitoring and evaluation) and development of government actors and civil society organizations.
+UNICEF is also working to improve the water, sanitation and hygiene sector's enabling environment at a national level by strengthening the institutional framework and development of government actors and civil society organizations.

 For every child, clean water